Induction Process Guide

 An induction is the way in which you introduce someone to their new role, the company culture and the processes you have in place.
-The primary aim is get them up to speed as quickly as possible to minimise lower or lost productivity.
+The primary aim is get them up to speed as quickly as possible to minimise lost productivity.

 Most businesses will have a process in place which introduces the new staff to their main roles and responsibilities.
 Depending on the organisation this might be a standard induction programme for all new hires but with variations according to the area of the business they are entering.

 For example, if you take a fabrication welding firm, the induction process for a mechanical engineer is going to differ somewhat from that of a personal assistant.
 The overarching induction to the company culture will likely be the same but will diversify when it comes to specific roles.

 For many businesses, an induction begins from the day their new employee actually starts and normally lasts a set period of time such as a few days or a week.
 However, just as many companies start the onboarding process before the employee has even set foot in the door.
 This can include sending company information packs or welcome boxes, to keeping them informed about the process and letting them know what to expect.